EN

 Why This Book

-We all come into the world endowed with abilities — characteristics, capacities, potentialities — that differentiate us (as humans) from all other species.
-The same potentialities also distinguish each of us as a unique individual, different from everyone else.
-Intrinsic to one's potentialities are roles to fulfill, work to do, new ideas to create, that are uniquely his or her own; and that he or she must accomplish in order to be genuinely successful, and to feel good about himself or herself.
+These and much more underscore our true, quintessentially creative, nature as humans: the fact that we humans come into the world endowed with abilities, characteristics, capacities, potentialities, that differentiate us from all other species.
+The same abilities also distinguish each of us as unique and different from everyone else.
+Intrinsic to one's abilities and potentialities are roles to fulfill, work to do, new ideas to generate, that are uniquely one's own, and that one must accomplish in order to feel genuinely successful, fulfilled.

 To the extent that we are able to recognize, to develop, and to engage our natural abilities in productive and beneficial functions, we experience our lives as having meaning and significance.
-We feel good about ourselves.
+We sense ourselves as genuinely successful; and we feel good about our lives.

-Ironically, most of us seem ignorant of our uniqueness and our individual endowments.
+(Ironically, most of us seem ignorant of our uniqueness and our personal endowments.
 Inadvertently, we tend to entrust parents, teachers, mentors, experts, authorities, siblings, peers, and friends to define for us who we are.
-As a result, most of us never discover ourselves; never get in touch with our true beings; never consciously recognize and never able to carry out our innate responsibilities; never feel personally and deeply fulfilled.
+Ironically, also, far too many of us see ourselves as incapable of creating and offering anything of significance to our world.
+We tend to be more comfortable as followers, rather than as leaders.
+We prefer to conform, to fit in, to follow the beaten trail, rather than have the courage to be ourselves — stand out as mavericks and superstars, blaze new trails, bring about new possibilities through the expression of our unique, one-of-a-kind abilities.
+As a result, the vast majority of us never get to really discover or understand who we really are — never get in touch with our true nature; never consciously recognize what we stand for or deeply care about; and, therefore, never able to carry out our innate responsibilities; never deeply feel fulfilled.)

-Where, for whatever reason, we are not able to develop and to meaningfully engage our natural abilities — not able to maximize our creativity — we, naturally, sense our lives as deprived: meaningless; unfulfilling; without purpose; without direction.
+Where, for whatever reason, we are not able to develop and to meaningfully engage our natural abilities — not able to maximize our creativity — we, naturally, sense our lives as deprived: meaningless, unfulfilling, without purpose, without direction.
 Historically, that tragic sense of deprivation has been the lot of the vast majority.
-And that, humanistic psychologists believe, explains why we are experiencing so many psychological problems: meaninglessness; futility; anxiety; self-doubt; depression; mental illness; suicide; addictions; avarice; destructiveness; hatred; violence; and other pathologies.
+And that, humanistic psychologists believe, explains why we are experiencing so many psychological (mental) and related problems: meaninglessness; futility; anxiety; self-doubt; depression; mental illness; suicide; substance abuse; destructiveness; hatred; violence; and so many other social pathologies.

-If, therefore, we are to successfully solve the global epidemic of meaninglessness and its attendant psychological, social, economic, political, and ecological problems, it is essential that everyone is able to connect/reconnect with the most fundamental aspect of the human — able to develop and to beneficially engage his or her natural abilities, able to accomplish his or her particular mission, able to fulfill his or her potentialities and satisfy the real need of human nature — and, thus, to genuinely feel good about himself or herself.
+If, therefore, we are to successfully solve the global epidemic of meaninglessness and its attendant psychological, social, economic, political, and ecological problems, it is essential that everyone is able to connect/reconnect with the most fundamental aspect of the human: able to develop and beneficially engage his or her natural abilities; able to accomplish his or her particular mission; able to fulfill his or her potentialities and satisfy the real need of human nature.
+For, in the final analysis, what is necessary to reverse the rapidly deteriorating planetary condition is to change perception (awareness) of ourselves, of who we really are and why we are here.
+The point here is that people will act responsibly as husbands and wives, brothers and sisters, friends and lovers, teachers and students, employers and employees, leaders and followers, neighbors and colleagues, producers and consumers, national and planetary citizens, only to the extent that they are able to sense their lives as having meaning and significance — only to the extent that they able to sense and fulfill their uniqueness, their potentialities, their particular purpose in life.

 Creativity: Revealing the Truth about Human Nature — a foundational resource for self-understanding and personal development — puts you in touch with your innermost being and the authentic purpose of your life; so you can use the resulting personal insight to build a life that is really you.